johnfraserss/ICS2O/Assignments/04 - Acronyms/README.md

 Due Date(s)
 -----------
-See your teacher (Ms. Fiocco) for details on due dates
+See your teacher for details on due dates